YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ConvCNP and Nearest neighbour, bilinear, bicubic interpolation on CelebA 128.
 ```

-From {numref}`ConvCNP_img_baselines_text` shows that ConvCNP performs much better than standard interpolation methods.
-These results are very encouraging.
-Having seen such encouraging results, as well as the descent zero shot generalization capacity of ConvCNP on an artificial dataset (ZSMM), it is natural to want to evaluate the model on actual images with multiple faces of different scale and orientation.
+{numref}`ConvCNP_img_baselines` shows that the ConvCNP performs much better than baseline interpolation methods.
+Having seen such encouraging results, as well as the decent zero shot generalisation capability of the ConvCNP on ZSMM, it is natural to want to evaluate the model on actual images with multiple faces with different scales and orientations:

 ```{figure} ../images/ConvCNP_img_zeroshot.png
 ---